Tuesday, October 15, 2024

 The solution?

-There is no silver bullet to overcome the thicket of low market values for decades of racism, disinvestment, lack of services, liens for unpaid bills and general neglect.
+There is no silver bullet to overcome the thicket of low market values from decades of racism, disinvestment, lack of services, liens for unpaid bills, and general neglect.
 The road to hell is paved with good intentions, and following this maxime unintended consequences line the path to revitalization.
 So do bad feelings.
 Communities lost faith, have no trust, fear gentrification and generally think that they are not heard and that whatever investments are not for them.

 Real time dashbord of Baltimore Housing (VBN stands for vacant